cyberbotics/webots-doc/guide/object-road.md

 ### Roundabout Field Summary

-- `name`: could contain the roundabout name
+- `name`: Defines the roundabout name.

-- `id`: could contain a unique ID
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

-- `connectedRoadIDs`: list the connected road IDs
+- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+This is required to use the SUMO exporter.

-- `numberOfLanes`: number of lanes
+- `numberOfLanes`: Defines the number of lanes (used for the texture mapping).

+- `speedLimit`: Could contain the speed limit.
+The recommended unit is meter per seconds.

-- `bottom`: enable/disable the bottom of the road
+- `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).

-- `border`: enable/disable the border
+- `border`: Defines whether the roundabout should have sidewalks.

-- `borderWidth`: width of the central border
+- `borderWidth`: Defines the width of the sidewalks.

-- `borderHeight`: height of the central border
+- `borderHeight`: Defines the height of the sidewalks.

-- `innerRadius`: inner radius of the roundabout
+- `innerRadius`: Defines the inner radius of the roundabout.

-- `outerRadius`: outer radius of the roundabout
+- `outerRadius`: Defines the outer radius of the roundabout.

-- `center`: enable/disable the central part
+- `center`: Defines whether the roundabout should have a central sidewalk.

-- `centerTextureScale`: scale of the central texture
+- `centerTextureScale`: Defines the scale of the texture used for the central part of the roundabout.

-- `roadNumber`: number of intersecting roads
+- `roadNumber`: Defines the number of roads connected to the roundabout.

-- `startRoadsLength`: length of the intersecting roads
+- `startRoadsLength`: Defines the length of the roads connected to the roundabout.

-- `startRoadsWith`: width of the intersecting roads
+- `startRoadsWith`: Defines the width of the roads connected to the roundabout.

-- `startRoadsNumberOfLanes`: number of lanes of the roads
+- `startRoadsNumberOfLanes`: Defines the number of lanes of the roads (used for the texture mapping).

-- `startRoadsEndLine`: optionally defines the road line at the last way-point
+- `startRoadsEndLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.

-- `startRoadsDashedLine`: defines for each line if it is continuous or dashed
+- `startRoadsDashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.

-- `roadBoundingObject`: enable/disable the road boundingObject
+- `roadBoundingObject`: Defines whether the road should have a bounding object.

-- `borderBoundingObject`: enable/disable the border boundingObject
+- `borderBoundingObject`: Defines whether the outer sidewalks should have a bounding object.

-- `centerBoundingObject`: enable/disable the central part boundingObject
+- `centerBoundingObject`: Defines whether the central sidewalk should have a bounding object.

-- `castShadows`: defines if the road should cast shadows
+- `castShadows`: Defines whether the road should cast shadows.

-- `contactMaterial`: contact material of the road
+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).

-- `centerTexture`: texture used for the central part
+- `centerTexture`: Defines the texture to be used for the central part of the roundabout.

-- `texture`: texture used for the road
+- `texture`: Defines the texture to be used for the road.

-- `textureScale`: length of the texture in meter
+- `textureScale`: Defines the length (in meter) of the road texture.

-- `junctionTexture`: texture of the small junction part
+- `junctionTexture`: Defines the texture to be used for the roundabout.

-- `startRoadsTexture`: texture for the intersecting roads
+- `startRoadsTexture`: Defines the texture to be used for the roads connected to the roundabout.

 ## StraightRoadSegment